A unique multi award winning historic food range consisting of an Old English Ale-Gar, a Roman Vinegar and an Ancient Greek Vinegar.

 Mediaeval Old English 15th Century ‘Ale-Gar’™

-After ten years of development and research I am proud to have created a totally new and unique product.
-My unique Ale brew used to produce ‘AleGar’™ has been recreated using an original 15th century Mediaeval old English Ale recipe.
-The Ale-Gar™, with its deep dark colour and hints of chocolate, cinnamon and roasted malt has a unique flavour, as well as being the biggest Ale-turnative to a Balsamic vinegar in its history, it’s also a perfect Ale-Turnative to a Worcestershire sauce or even a healthier Ale-Turnative to a soy sauce!.
+After ten years of development and research Alan Coxon is proud to have created a totally new and unique product.
+His unique Ale brew used to produce ‘AleGar’™ has been recreated using an original 15th century Mediaeval old English Ale recipe.
+The Ale-Gar™, with its deep dark colour and hints of chocolate, cinnamon and roasted malt has a unique flavour, as well as being the biggest Ale-ternative to a Balsamic vinegar in its history, it’s also a perfect Ale-ternative to a Worcestershire sauce or even a healthier Ale-ternative to a soy sauce.
 All the ingredients are specifically sourced for quality and are all natural with no additives, colourants or undesirables whatsoever.
-The ultimate healthy seasoning and dressing all rolled into one!
+The ultimate healthy seasoning and dressing all rolled into one.

 Ancient Greek Vinaigre™